 Date Tab

-Use the current date and time as the initial value: This option automatically sets the Date/Time Region to the current date/time when the Form is first opened.
-This value can be changed by the User if needed.
+A. Use the current date and time as the initial value - Check this box to automatically set the Date/Time Region when the Form is first opened.
+This value can be changed by the User as needed.

 Document Scan Region

-A Document Scan Region type is similar to a Camera Region type, but allows for more cropping and editing options to allow for viewing the document as clearly as possible.
+A Document Scan Region type is similar to a Camera Region type, but has additional cropping and editing options.

 E-mail Region